Services for families of first responders and military service members

 Recovery Centers of America offers family services and programming specifically tailored to support the families of our first responders and military members who are impacted by the disease of addiction.
 We offer a safe place for families to get the education, support and help they need.

 First responders family group – monthly webinar

-These monthly one-hour webinars will be facilitated by RCA’s Vice President of Family and Clinical Programming, Trish Caldwell, or one of RCA’s primary therapists for our First Responders treatment program.
+These monthly one-hour webinars will be facilitated by RCA’s Clinical Services team, or one of RCA’s primary therapists for our First Responders treatment program.
 Topics will include healthy communication within your family, building resiliency, and the shroud of secrecy—how to confidentially access help.
 You will be able to share and ask questions based on your level of comfort, and our virtual platform allows for anonymity.

 Badges to recovery – monthly virtual event